 All this information will be available with the user manual which you will find on Dell’s official website.
 But, all the laptops in this series come in two main types.

 The first one is with the screws under your keyboard and this one will be tough to open.
 So, I am going to discuss the whole process for this one below.

 The second one with the screws only on the bottom side.
 This one will be very easy to open up.
 So, I have found an amazing video to help you with this one.

 Note: If your laptop is not of this type, don’t worry.
 Below is the guide for you.

 3. Power off your laptop and purge any residual power

 Now, there are three things you have to do here.
-The first one is to power off the system and remove any wire connected to it along with the charging cable.
+The first one is to power off the system and removes any wire connected to it along with the charging cable.

 Once the system is shut down and the battery is removed (if it’s an external battery), just press the power button for five seconds to remove the residual power.
 If it’s an internal battery, we are going to do it in another step.

-Along with this, check which type of screw-drive is going to be used.
-Mostly, you will need #0, #1, and #00 screwdriver.
+Along with this, check which type of screw driver is going to be used.
+Mostly, you will need #0, #1, and #00 screwdrivers.
 But, you can do a visual check for better knowledge.